Please note that our Forks location will be closed on Sunday, July 25 so our staff can work a community event.

 As of Wednesday, June 2, ALL BIKE SALES have now moved to our outdoor Forks Site.

-Schedule and Services as follows:
+Sales and minor repairs offered as follows:

 Thursday Open Shop will continue at 1057 Logan for repairs and part sales, ONLY (not bike sales) from 12-5:30pm- see below.